 For more than 75 years, IBEW/NECA has invested in training a diverse workforce to proficiently deliver ever-evolving complex electrical and communications needs – all at no taxpayer expense.

-When launched in 1941, the IBEW/NECA Electrical Industry Training Center in St. Louis was the nation’s first registered electrical training program.
+When launched in 1941, the IBEW/NECA Electrical Industry Training Center was the nation’s first registered electrical training program.
 Since then, it has trained more electricians and communication technicians than any education program in Missouri.
 The five-year, 10,000-hour training program is a time-tested model that includes:

 In all, the Electrical Connection IBEW/NECA partnership invests $3 million annually in training.
 Every year, more than 400 apprentices are enrolled in four separate programs registered with U.S. Department of Labor.
 In addition, more than 700 skilled journey workers engaged in continuing education courses annually.